How to Become a Nurse Practitioner (NP)

 By completing these steps, aspiring nurse practitioners can achieve success in their chosen career path.

-Students who opt to pursue a BSN rather than an associate degree or a certificate program as their initial step can generally go directly to the later steps in the process outlined above.
-By moving directly to the BSN without intermediary certification or associate degree programs, nurses can streamline the process and may be able to begin their career as a nurse practitioner more quickly.
+Students who opt to pursue a BSN rather than an associates degree or a certificate program as their initial step can generally go directly to the later steps in the process outlined above.
+By moving directly to the BSN without intermediary certification or associates degree programs, nurses can streamline the process and may be able to begin their career as a nurse practitioner more quickly.

-Students can start their educational journey toward licensure and practice in the nursing field at Gwynedd Mercy University.
+Students can start their educational journey toward licensure and practice in the nursing field at a top nurse practitioner school, like Gwynedd Mercy University.
 The programs and guidance available at this elite institution can provide real support for aspiring nurse practitioners in the modern educational environment.
 Contact our Admissions office today at 844-707-9064 or send an email to email@example.com to learn more about our nurse practitioner degree programs.
 We look forward to the chance to help you achieve your career goals.